National School Lunch Program

 During the last two years the federal government provided free school lunches to all families that wanted to participate or had the need for the service.
 Next school year, 2022/2023, Yorkville CUSD 115 will return to participating in the USDA National School Lunch Program (NSLP).
 The NSLP is a federally-assisted meal program that provides nutritionally balanced, low-cost or free lunches to children each school day.

 Yorkville CUSD 115's food services are provided by Aramark.
 Aramark has created the School Dish Website with specific information for District 115 families.

-The primary and preferred method to pay for meals is through the Send Money to School online food service payment system, although cash payments are also accepted.
+The primary and preferred method to pay for meals is through the Family Portal online food service payment system, although cash payments are also accepted.

 Lunches are provided every school day at each school.
 Students in grades 6-12 may also select à la carte items, which are priced separately.

 2022-23 Meal Price:

 A breakfast program is offered at Yorkville Middle School and Yorkville High School (main campus & academy)

 Free and Reduced Meal Prices

 NSLP uses specific Income Eligibility Guidelines to determine eligibility for free and reduced price meals or free milk for students.
 Parents/Guardians interested in completing an online application to receive meal benefits for their children, may do so starting August 1st.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.